ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 the Linux kernel, as well as for normal GNU/Linux executables which – while dynamically linked – are loaded at a fixed address.

-Position independent addressing
+Position-independent addressing
 -------------------------------

-In position independent code (PIC) the virtual addresses of instructions and static data are not known until dynamic link time.
+In position-independent code (PIC) the virtual addresses of instructions and static data are not known until dynamic link time.